ForwardCom/test-suite/README.md

-tests_bool_bit.as    |    test all boolean and bit manipulation instructions on general purpose registers tests_branch.as    |    test all jump, call, and branch instructions on general purpose registers test_formats.as    |    test all instruction formats for general purpose registers
+tests_bool_bit.as    |    test all boolean and bit manipulation instructions on general purpose registers tests_branch.as    |    test all jump, call, and branch instructions on general purpose registers test_formats.as    |    test all instruction formats for general purpose registers test_muldiv.as    |    test integer multiplication and division instructions test_pipeline_stalls.as    |    test if pipeline stalls are handled correctly test_pushpop.as    |    test push and pop instructions